 Buying tickets online doesn't need to be complicated, confusing, or risky.
-For Broadway touring productions in Spokane, just remember to purchase tickets directly through WestCoast Entertainment at BroadwaySpokane.com, or from our authorized ticketing partner, TicketsWest.com.
+For Broadway touring productions in Spokane, just remember to purchase tickets directly through WestCoast Entertainment at BroadwaySpokane.com, our authorized ticketing partner, TicketsWest.com or the performance venue, FirstInterstateCenter.org.
 Take a moment to verify you're on an official site before you click the "Buy" button!

 If you have questions about tickets or shows in the STCU Best of Broadway series, contact the WestCoast Entertainment Ticketing Department